-Have kids reflect on choices they make and the moods that follow.
-Teach kids to turn "I won't" into "I will."
+Have kids reflect on their moods and the choices that follow.

 To use this with your students click here.